motlin/animal-kingdom/prompt.md

     -   Include a game log with nested indentation for related actions.
 The log should:
         -   Show a player roster at the start
         -   Display HP after damage with format "X/Y HP"
-        -   Use visual indentation for consequences of actions
+        -   Use ASCII tree structure with corner brackets for visual nesting
-        -   Allow saving as a text file at any time
+        -   Nest defeated messages under HP updates
+        -   Include winner announcement in the log

-    -   Provide a "Save Log" button that allows players to download the game log as a text file at any time during the game and after the game ends.
+    -   Provide "Save Log" and "Copy to Clipboard" buttons that allow players to download the game log as a text file or copy it to clipboard at any time during the game and after the game ends.

     -   Show a clear victory screen when only one player remains, with a 2-second delay to show the final defeat.